mvazquezc/intro-to-containers-k8s-ocp/lab2.md

 1. Create a test-cluster with Kind:

-    > **NOTE**: Below cluster definition do extra stuff, so we can deploy an ingress controller afterwards.
+    > **NOTE**: Cluster definition below does extra stuff, so we can deploy an ingress controller afterwards.

     ~~~sh
     cat <<EOF | sudo kind create cluster --config=-